-The deadline for applications is November 12th and applicants are invited for interviews are notified by December 15th.
+The deadline for applications is November 11th and applicants are invited for interviews are notified by December 15th.
 If accepted to interview at both internship placements, two separate interviews may occur - one for the Bronx and one for Dutchess County, with the ability to have an open application in both programs but interview with only one.
-Interviews are held in January via Zoom due to COVID-19.
-Zoom interviews will still be separated by program area (Bronx and Dutchess County).
+Interviews are held remotely in January.